‘All of us ended up in the water’: Victims’ relatives, survivors give emotional accounts of Sapelo Island’s gangway collapse

 (CNN) — Emotional accounts from relatives of the victims and survivors of the partial collapse of a boat dock gangway on Georgia’s Sapelo Island and a newly released video of the frantic rescue efforts paint a dramatic picture of Saturday’s incident.

-Civil rights attorney Ben Crump, joined by some of the victims’ family members, as well as survivors who fell into the water when the aluminum gangway they were standing on collapsed, said Tuesday at Mount Sinai Missionary Baptist Church in Jacksonville, Florida, their deaths were “unnecessarily, unjustifiably and … certainly preventable.”
-Crump is representing the families of three victims.
+Civil rights attorney Ben Crump, joined by some of the victims’ family members, as well as survivors who fell into the water when the aluminum gangway they were standing on collapsed, said Tuesday their deaths were “unnecessarily, unjustifiably and … certainly preventable.”
+Crump is representing the families of three of the seven victims who died.

 “We want an investigation on every level, to get the answers to how this happened,” Crump said.
 “They were there for a celebration, and it turned into a tragedy because of malfeasance and inadequate infrastructure.”